Sip Perfectly All Day in Your Home Office

 - It’s available in two models — the one with only the warmer and another one that comes with a stainless steel mug.
 I opted for just the warmer because many of the Amazon reviews mentioned that metal conveys too much heat to the lips.
 As you might imagine, you need a mug with a flat bottom rather than that ridge around the edge.
 I found one at Walmart on the cheap.

-- It’s easy to switch between centigrade and Fahrenheit.
+- It’s easy to switch between Centigrade and Fahrenheit.

 - The heating surface is 3 1/2 inches across, enough real estate to accommodate most mugs.

 - It is called automatic because of a button, called a gravity induction switch, on the bottom.
-When the weight of the mug is on the surface and the warmer surface remains active.
+When the weight of the mug is on the surface the switch depresses and the warmer surface remains active.
 Pick up the mug and the read-out will flash.
 The temperature will be maintained for 60 seconds.

 - It automatically turns off after 8 hours as a safety feature.
 Surprisingly, many other brands do not have this feature.
 Yes, I did my homework; I’m one of those poor souls that can easily get side-tracked.